The Fall: Complete Collection

 A television series focusing on the hunt for a serial killer is not a rarity.
 However, when the show in question asks the audience to find some sympathy (however little) with the killer, that's the kind of TV worthy of attention.
 The BBC's The Fall lasted just three seasons, but it turned out to be one of the more taut and introspective shows that examined the mind of a killer.

-The series take place in Belfast, Ireland, where a serial killer (who has been given the nickname of "The Belfast Strangler") has been offing young women.
+The series take place in Belfast, Northern Ireland, where a serial killer (who has been given the nickname of "The Belfast Strangler") has been offing young women.
 The audience isn't kept in suspense about who is responsible.
 His name is Paul Spector (Jamie Dornan) and he otherwise appears to be a family man – with a wife (Bronagh Waugh) and two young children.
 Paul's day job is even more opposite of his dark personality: he's a bereavement counselor.

 Detective Superintendent (DSI) Stella Gibson (Gillian Anderson) is the London officer called into Northern Ireland to try and find and stop the killer.
 She's also a contradictory character herself – as she is a by-the-numbers person at the office, but participates in rather risky behavior when off the clock, having a number of one-night-stands with men as the series progresses.